Rufus For Real

 • pulled pork featured image

-Home » Beef Recipes » Dutch Oven Pot Roast (The One-Pot Sunday Dinner Hero)
+Home » Recipes » Beef Recipes » Easy Dutch Oven Pot Roast

 ↓ Jump to Recipe

-Fall-apart tender beef, buttery potatoes, and barely-any-work cleanup — this Dutch oven pot roast delivers big-time comfort without babysitting a slow cooker or peeling a single carrot.
+Easy Dutch oven pot roast with fall-apart tender beef, buttery potatoes, and barely-any-work cleanup.
+This cozy one-pot dinner delivers big comfort without babysitting a slow cooker or peeling a single carrot.
+Just a low-and-slow oven method that does the heavy lifting for you.

 Let's get started!